matrix-tool/defect/README.md

 ```
 if defect of a matrix is zero then this matrix is an isolated point
 ```
 which means that in the neighbourhood of a given matrix there are no other inequivalent matrices.
 Roughly speaking, two matrices are said to be **equivalent** is one can be transformed into the other via unitary operations ("rotations").
+This algebraic tool proves to be very useful when searching for potential candidates for families in the set of [complex Hadamard matrices](http://chaos.if.uj.edu.pl).

-It is still possible to define **restricted** defect for a unitary matrix `U` subjected to additional constraints:
+One can also define **restricted** defect for a unitary matrix `U` subjected to additional constraints:
 - `U` is hermitian
 - `U` has constant (and real) diagonal
 - `U` has constant off-diagonal moduli

+Motivation behind considering **restricted defect** is the idea of generalised quantum measurement and associated Gram matrices.
+It turns out that Gram matrix can be expressed as a unitary and hermitian object with constant diagonal, so that the defect is applicable to it.
+Given a POVM with predefined geometrical structure - either `SIC-POVM` or `MUB`, one can ask if it is possible to extend corresponding objects so that a smooth family of quantum measurements exists.
+In many cases the answer is affirmative.

+## implementation
 Defect can be calculated in many ways.
 Let `R` be a matrix of a special system of linear equations associated with matrix `U` [1].
 Here we present three possible implementations, appropriately named:
 - 'R' - defect of `U` as the rank of `R`
 - 'S' - defect of `U` as a function of non-zero singular values of `R`
 - 'T' - defect of `U` as the dimension of the image of a tangent space to the manifold of unitaries under a certain tangent map...
 [2]

 Methods 'R' and 'T' work for matrices given with the highest possible numerical precision.
 If matrix `U` is provided only in approximate form one can try to use the 'S' method.
 However, a special attention is needed when setting `SV_TOLERANCE` - a kind of threshold to distinguish between "zero" and "non-zero" singular values of the matrix `R`!

-Motivation behind considering restricted defect is the idea of generalised quantum measurement and associated Gram matrices.
-It turns out that Gram matrix can be expressed as a unitary and hermitian object with constant diagonal, so that the defect is applicable to it.
-Given a POVM with predefined geometrical structure - either `SIC-POVM` or `MUB`, one can ask if it is possible to extend corresponding objects so that one gets smooth family of quantum measurements?
-In many cases the answer is affirmative.

 ## usage
 ```